Mooleane/aaron-capstone-project/README.md

                 print("\t\t\tItem Requirement:", evolution_body["chain"]["evolves_to"][i]["evolution_details"][0]["item"]["name"].title().replace("-", " "))
 ```

-This used to miss out on any item requirements if the first PokéAPI v2 entry [0] did not store an "item" key with an existing "name" key and value but the ones after it did, since PokéAPI v2 uses a dictionary of lists for different iterations/versions of the evolution entry for a Pokémon (this also applies to flavor text entries as it can go from the oldest to newest versions).
+This used to miss out on any item requirements if the first PokéAPI v2 evolution entry (index 0) did not store an "item" key with an existing "name" key and value but the ones after it did, since PokéAPI v2 uses a dictionary of lists for different versions of the evolution entry for a Pokémon (this also applies to flavor text entries as it can go from the oldest to newest versions).

 ## After